-Over the last couple of days, I’ve been discussing the idea of giving people access to you, for free, to “pick your brain.”
-I discovered that I seem to disagree somewhat with the “common widsom” that professionals perhaps shouldn’t do this, and I’ve so far outlined two reasons I’ve heard, and why I disagree with them.
-Following are two more.
+Over the last couple of days, I’ve discussed the idea of giving people access to you, for free, to “pick your brain.”
+I discovered that I seem to disagree somewhat with the “common wisdom” that professionals shouldn’t do this.
+In the previous two posts I outlined two reasons I’ve heard, and why I disagree with them.
+Here are two more.

 If you meet with someone, and you’d like something in return, then you should ask for it.
 Here’s an example: “It’s been great chatting with you, I hope I’ve been helpful, thanks for the coffee.
 Can you think of a friend/client/boss/organization who might be able to benefit from my services?
 I’d really appreciate a recommendation.”